jGleitz/markdown-it-prism/testdata/input/fenced-with-unknown-language.md

 # Test

-This is a fenced code block with language specification of an unknown language:
+This is a fenced code block:

 ```this-is-not-a-language
 public class Foo() {